 pollution of reservoirs, rivers, seas and oceans;

-ozone holes.
+ozone "holes".

 Table 23 Ways to solve global problems

-In 1977, the third report to the Club of Rome was published under the title "International Order Revisited".
-Its author J. Tinbergen saw a way out in the creation of global institutions that would control global socio-cultural and economic processes.
-According to the scientist, it is planned to create a world treasury, a world food administration, a world administration for technological development and other institutions that would resemble ministries in their functions; on a conceptual level, such a system presupposes the existence of a world government.
+In 1977, a third report to the Club of Rome was published, entitled “Revisiting the International Order.”
+Its author, J. Tinbergen, saw a solution in the creation of global institutions that would control global sociocultural and economic processes.
+According to the scientist, it is necessary to create a world treasury, a world food administration, a world administration for technological development and other institutions that would resemble ministries in their functions; At a conceptual level, such a system presupposes the existence of a world government.

 Questions for self-control